 With more than half of the world’s population living in urban areas, being resilient to physical, social and economic shocks is essential to the future prosperity and sustainability of cities.
-While technology plays an important part in building this resilience, the role of monitoring and analytics tools, as well as robust security systems, will grow exponentially, as municipal authorities strive to be better prepared for both natural and human-influenced catastrophes.
+While technology plays an important part in building resilience, the role of monitoring and analytics, as well as robust security systems, will grow exponentially.

 The concept of protecting cities from acts of God and manmade threats is nothing new.
 Since prehistoric times, both formal and informal settlements have sought to guard their livelihoods from an array of risks, including droughts, famine, floods, social unrest, hostile enemies and more.
 In 12th century Cambodia, for instance, the Khmer Empire was at its height and its capital city of Angkor was a thriving metropolis of around 750,000 people.
 However, a series of mega-monsoons, interspersed with catastrophic droughts, contributed to the decline and fall of an empire that had thrived for almost 700 years.